Canon de 100 mm Modèle 1891: Coastal artillery

 In addition to their naval role this family of guns was also used as coastal artillery by France and Poland.
 A number of unmodified coastal artillery guns were sent to the front during World War I where they were mounted on pedestal mounts on concrete slabs.
 In French service there were two main models the Canon de 100 mm Modèle 1889 T97 and Canon de 100 mm Modèle 1897 T97.

 Poland had two Modèle 1891 guns in service as coastal artillery under the designation Canet 100 mm wz.
 1891.
 The two Polish guns were purchased in March 1924 with a French loan to rearm the Polish army.
 They were intended to arm two ex-Russian Filin-class gunboats purchased from Finland the ORP General Haller and ORP Komendant Pilsudski.
 However it was found that the guns were too heavy for the ships and two Russian made Canet 75mm 50 caliber Pattern 1892 were fitted instead.

 In 1932 the two guns formed the 13th coastal artillery battery was created at Oksywie to defend the approaches to the Port of Gdynia.
 In September 1939 the captain of the battery was Capt.
 Art.
 Antoni Ratajczyk and his deputy was Mar.
 Stanislaw Brychcy.
-One of the guns was knocked out of action on the first day of fighting, while second gun fired over a hundred rounds before being captured.
+One of the guns was knocked out of action on the first day of fighting, while second gun fired over a hundred rounds before being captured after 19 days of defend.